Busting Myths of Didactic Year in Physician Assistant School

 You should make your own study guides.

 As someone who made study guides most of his personality in the first year, this is a spicy one.
-I think the actual value you get from the process of creating a study guide itself is overexaggerated.
-It’s the actual “studying,” the spaced repetition, the free-recall, the deep-dive, the using of said study-guide where you get the full benefit and start retaining information.
+I think the actual value you get from the process of creating a study guide itself is over-exaggerated.
+It’s the actual “studying,” the spaced repetition, the free-recall, the deep-dive, the grind, the using of said study-guide where you get the full benefit and start retaining information.
 I’d make 100+ page study guides with accompanying videos but still needed to “study” it to retain information.
 The creation process only got me maybe 15% of the way there.
 It’s not the short-term value of creating a study guide, but actually its long-term use that makes creating your own content a good idea.
 More on that in a bit.

-I never used anyone else’s study materials for a few reasons.
+But should you use other students’ resources?
+I rarely used anyone else’s study materials for a few reasons.
 I was already putting so much effort into my own study materials, not just from a content perspective, but from a formatting perspective.
 I probably spent the same amount of time on color-coding, font-size, and finding that perfect emoji as I did with the actual content itself.
 I’m a stickler when it comes to format; I find that aesthetically pleasing content is much easier and more enjoyable to consume.
 Color-coding is incredibly slept on as a study tool.
 I can tell you gram positive from gram negative bugs in an instant because every time it’s mentioned in my notes, I color GPs purple and GNs pink (I also have them in very different memory palaces which make them impossible to forget).
 Penicillins are orange, macrolides are yellow, fluoroquinolones red.
 Even now when antibiotics or bugs are mentioned in clinical year, I can feel the color of the medication and instantly know the class.
 I’ve developed an entire custom color-palette that I carry over into every new Google Doc.
 Here are some of my proudest examples:

 I also tend to have a higher-threshold for what’s important (meaning I would ignore a lot of information).
 I don’t mean that to sound pretentious.
 It’s a game to guess what’s going to be asked on the exam, and I feel like I got pretty good at playing.
 I ignored almost every single lab-based diagnostic workup, not because it’s not clinically relevant, but because it’s not high value for an exam.
 I cut a lot of corners and just focused on the big picture stuff, plus a few unique things that make a disease process stand out.
 If your study guides are an exact copy of the source material, just reorganized differently, that’s probably not the best use of your time.
 I’d really recommend paring it down and using your judgement to just take what’s important.
 The process of actively filtering out important information is a great way to actively learn.

 The value I’ve seen with creating my own study materials is that I constantly referenced them throughout the remainder of my first year and constantly reference them during my second year.
 It’s very rare that I actually open up a PowerPoint deck and check on the “source” material.
 To have something meticulously color-coded and filtered, in my own words is so nice to look back on.
-I also use my notes much more often than Up To Date when initially looking something up; I get the big picture from my own notes and can then dive into the recommendations on UTD or a hospital’s preset pathway.
+I also use my notes much more often than Up To Date when initially looking something up during my rotations; I get the big picture from my own notes and can then dive into the recommendations on UTD or a hospital’s preset pathway.

 With all of that said, if someone already painstakingly made a flashcard deck for the anatomy practical, by all means thank them for their service and use it.
 If someone made a nice chart of triads, use it.
 If someone made a 100-page fully color-coded study guide (ahem) go ahead and use it but try not to become completely reliant on the resources of others.